0x4f53/0x4f53.github.io/_steps/homeAutomation.md

 ![tasker](assets/images/taskerauto.png "screenshot")

-I later realized how many attack vectors it had and how important educating yourself first is, especially before exposing your home devices to the internet.
+I later realized how many attack vectors it had and how important educating yourself on these things is, especially before exposing your home network to the internet.